MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 Data scientist more familiar with the [Apache Spark](https://spark.apache.org/) ecosystem can gain access to Power BI datasets through the Semantic Link Spark native connector.
 The implementation enables a wide variety of languages: PySpark, Spark SQL, R and Scala.

 Furthermore, Semantic Link implements [semantic propagation](./semantic-link-powerbi.md#semantic-propagation) to enable downstream task such as [measure-join](./semantic-link-powerbi.md#measure-join) and intelligent suggestion of built-in [semantic functions](./semantic-link-powerbi.md#semantic-functions).
-It does so by maintaining metadata across data transformations.
+It does so by maintaining metadata and lineage across data transformations.

 ## TODO: add second heading
 <!-- Top tasks ------------------------------------------------------------------------------